Making-Updates/DSW-second-semester-project/README.md

 -   [x] Settings page with signout button
 -   [ ] Settings page with setting to lock the app with your fingerprint

+## Non-Functional Application Requirements

+-   [ ] Settings page with setting to lock the app with your fingerprint

 ## Problem Statement

 People with an intetest for software development often don't know where to start looking for tutorials, quizzes to evaluate their knowledge of programming, latest news on software development and hackathons to participate in.